katriellucas/lecarde-2/README.md

 ## Changelog

+#### [1.4.0] - 2024/1/10 ####

+`CHANGED` - Mini Map: The red ghost rooms will now be marked in a different color scheme, which makes them more recognizible on mini map.
+(Aceearly1993)
+`CHANGED` - Garden of the Dead: Make the A-letter panel temporarily blink in order to reduce progression problem.
+(Aceearly1993)
+`ADDED` - More new event notes and restored more event notes from source document file regarding the changed parts.
+(Aceearly1993)

 #### [1.3.9] - 2023/12/29 ####

 `CHANGED` - Direct X 9: Bold settings and text format to prevent pickup item text (CHS/JPN) from clipping out of text box on some computers.
 (Aceearly1993)